lyohaplotinka/reax-standalone/README.md

 * It is **not 100% Vuex compatible**.
 Please do not open issues related to API mismatch or the fact that some things are not quite in the places where you expect.
-* In this implementation, there are no "actions" (coming soon).

 ## Usage